All The Data Facebook Collects - And How To Stop This

 While the EU has upped its data and protection laws, little protection is present for users in other parts of the world.
 Users in the United States have different degrees of security and protection.
 Unfortunately, if you live in a state with weak privacy laws, you’re at risk of Facebook using your sensitive data for marketing purposes.

 In areas where Facebook has access to your sensitive data, they may know your political preferences (crazy right) which helps them find out which advertisements are more effective.
-For example, the same product is tailored to it’s target group to be more attractive to that set of users.
+For example, the same product is tailored to its target group to be more attractive to that set of users.
 This means that if you aren’t protected by local privacy laws, Facebook is able to use any information it can gather about you, and use this to influence you in ways you can’t comprehend.

 The Map above shows the top five countries ranked for the best data privacy protections, and the worst five countries with little to no data privacy protection.